edwardrenton/bom-wind/README.md

 # bomWind
-Scrape wind data from the BOM
+Scrape Bureau of Meteorology windspeed data from any weather station in Australia